sofianeabdenouri/ufc-fighters-directory/README.md

 # UFC Fighters Directory

-A sleek and responsive web app for browsing and managing UFC fighter data.
+A sleek and responsive web app for browsing and managing MMA fighter data.

 ## 🔍 Features
 - View fighter profiles with images and stats